mechanical-orchard/kafka_ex/README.md

 Patch contains changes required for internal projects
 * Do not reraise errors when there are binary parse failures in `KafkaEx.Server.network_request`.
 Instead log and allow the message to be skipped
+* Allow disabling of KafkaEx application for app profiles that don't need Kafka

 Not intended to merge upstream.